Jewish Defense Organization: JDO's campaigns

-Allegations of fueling racial unrest
+Allegations that the JDO fueled racial unrest

-Levy and the JDO's involvement led to accusations that the group inflamed divisions at Rutgers University in 1995, where African American students had protested against comments made by then-President Francis L. Lawrence that were perceived as anti-Black.
-The JDO accused the protesting black students of themselves being racist and antisemitic.
-Levy's involvement was met with apprehension by some members of the Rutgers Jewish community.
-Rabbi Norman Weitzner of Rutgers Hillel felt there was no antisemitism involved and noted "The JDO sees antisemitism at the drop of a hat, when it may not actually exist."
-The interim director of Rutgers Hillel said at the time that Levy "thinks he's going to wake up the Jewish students.
+Levy and the JDO's activities led to accusations that the group inflamed divisions at Rutgers University in 1995, where African American students had protested against comments which were made by its then-President Francis L. Lawrence because they perceived that his comments were anti-Black.
+The JDO accused the protesting black students of being racist and antisemitic.
+Levy's involvement was met with apprehension by some members of Rutgers University's Jewish community.
+Rabbi Norman Weitzner of Rutgers Hillel expressed his belief that the protesting black students were not antisemitic when he stated "The JDO sees antisemitism at the drop of a hat, when it may not actually exist."
+At that time, the interim director of Rutgers Hillel stated that Levy "thinks he's going to wake up the Jewish students.
 What's going to happen is that he's going to start a racial war."